mihir-m-gandhi/Algorithms/Fractional_Knapsack_Problem/README.md

 -----------------------------------------
 ### Problem Definition:
-Given a set of items, each with a weight and a value, determine a subset of items to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.
+Given a set of items, each with a weight and a value, determine a subset of items to include in a knapsack so that the total weight is less than or equal to a given limit and the total value is as large as possible.
 Items can be broken into smaller pieces, and thus, a fraction of an item can also be included.

 Strategy: Greedy